bozsahin/cogs517-philosophy-of-cogsci/README.md

 W5-14: Topics To be determined from the reader.

 COURSE CONDUCT: W1-4 lectures.
-W5-W14 are presentations by students of the relevant chapter from papers.
+W5-W14 are presentations by students about one of the papers in the reader.
 Short weekly quiz during class, in the beginning or the end.
 Essay writing throughout the term.

 TEXTBOOK: None.
 There is a course reader which includes required readings for everyone.